 Welcome to Nomadfoto.

-I started taking pictures in 1985, ( b&w film and darkroom, with an Olympus OM30, if you're interested) refining the art since.
-I am permanently on the move, visiting all 5 continents capturing the world and its people.
-I have worked, and often lived, in deserts, forests, oceans and mountains.
-Yes, I witnessed wars and disasters, but also human resilience, determination and the healing powers of beauty.
+I started taking pictures in 1985, ( b&w film and darkroom) refining the art since.
+Permanently on the move, I visited all 5 continents capturing the world and its people.
+I have worked and often lived, in deserts, forests, oceans, and mountains.
+I witnessed wars and disasters, but also human resilience, and the healing powers of beauty.
 I have worked to improve lives, and I always felt that there is a deeper story to be told.
-My best tool: images.

 The logo is part of this history.
 The original image pictures a Kochi nomad, in northern Afghanistan, between Mazar-e-Sharif and Shebergan.
 I was on a mission for the UN, when we passed a Khochi caravan, People, camels.
 Nothing else.
 In the XXI century.
 We were both going to the same place: a well not far away.
 Well, yes, I quickly shot some pics from the car, and then I stated to think how, at the same time, we could not be more different, me on a car at 50 km/hour, in the comfort of A/C, and them, walking, in the hot dry weather.
 But... aren't our lifes not so different, after all?
 Always on the move, no fixed home, after all defined by who we are, not what we have.
 The main difference, probably, my luck of being born in the rich north part of the world, with all that follows.
 And I am grateful about.
 But with many traits of a nomad, eternal human instinct to keep moving, to keep alive.

 Well, I guess this is me: passion and rationality.
 I try to make sense of the life behind the scenery, and tell the story of both.